 By the go-live date, any organisation providing an NHS service should have procedures in place that enable their staff, students, volunteers and others delivering health services, to access the National Whistleblowing Standards.
 The INWO will then be able to investigate complaints about concerns that have been through the local whistleblowing process.

 The introduction of the INWO aims to ensure everyone delivering NHS services in Scotland is able to speak up to raise concerns when they see harm or wrongdoing putting patient safety at risk, confident that they can do so in a protected way that will not cause them personal detriment.
 It also aims to promote a culture of speaking up in the NHS.

-To support implementation, and to ensure those wanting to find out more about the Standards and raising concerns, the INWO will operate an advice phone line from the 1 November 2020.
+To support implementation, and to ensure those wanting to find out more about the Standards and raising concerns, the INWO is operating an advice phone line from 1 November 2020.
 This service will be open to all NHS providers, staff and members of the public via Freephone 0800 008 6112.